egrieco/statical/README.md

 ## TODOs

+- [x] ~~_Redo event grouping logic_~~ (2023-08-28)
+  - [x] ~~_Store all events in a BTreeMap (it allows efficient in-order access and thus ranges)_~~ (2023-08-28)
+  - [x] ~~_This should allow a single map to hold all events rather than the complex, nested structures we are using now_~~ (2023-08-28)
+  - [x] ~~_Retrieve events from the map on view creation, maybe group them into relevant contexts then_~~ (2023-08-28)
+- [ ] Switch week view to BTreeMap based event lists
+- [ ] Switch day view to BTreeMap based event lists
+- [ ] Switch agenda view to BTreeMap based event lists (if needed)
+- [ ] Calculate beginning and end dates of each calendar, do not default to today
+- [ ] Loop through all months, weeks, days in the calendar ranges
+- [ ] Add a sparse flag to not render missing intervals or to put placeholders there
+- [ ] Add styling to hide event descriptions in the calendar view and show them on hover
+- [ ] Add JavaScript (or CSS toggle) to toggle event descriptions for mobile
+- [ ] Add JavaScript to jump to the closest date to the one selected when switching view formats
+- [ ] Add keybindings to allow keyboard navigation of calendar
 - [ ] Add ics feed generation
 - [ ] Calendar filtering and processing
   - [ ] Event de-duplication